-Clery Act Crimes that Have to be Reported by the CSA and Included in the Annual Security Report
+Clery Act Crimes that Must be Reported by the CSA and Included in the Annual Security Report

 CSAs are responsible for reporting allegations of Clery Act crimes that are reported to them in their capacity as CSAs.
-CSAs are required to report such crimes to the Security Department Manager, the Title IX coordinator, or the Security Department so that the crime report can be included in annual crime statistics, and in order to make a timely warning determination (see Timely Warning, below).
+CSAs are required to report such crimes to the Security Department Manager, the executive assistant to the vice president, the Title IX coordinator, or the Security Department so that the crime report can be included in annual crime statistics, and in order to make a timely warning determination (see Timely Warning, below).
 Crimes that fall within the scope of the Clery Act include the following:

 - Murder and non-negligent manslaughter

 - Manslaughter by negligence

 - Sexual assault/sex offenses (rape, fondling, incest, and statutory rape)

 - Robbery

 - Aggravated assault

 - Burglary

 - Motor vehicle theft

 - Arson

 - Liquor law violation

 - Drug law violation

 - Weapon law violation

-- Hate crimes: any of the serious crimes above and larceny-theft, destruction/damage/vandalism of property, intimidation (threats of injury or violence), or simple assault, if there is evidence that the victim was intentionally selected because of the perpetrator's bias against the victim on the basis of race, religion, gender, gender identity, sexual orientation, ethnicity, national origin, or disability
+- Hate crimes: any of the serious crimes above (except manslaughter by negligence) and larceny-theft, destruction/damage/vandalism of property, intimidation (threats of injury or violence), or simple assault, if there is evidence that the victim was intentionally selected because of the perpetrator's bias against the victim on the basis of race, religion, gender, gender identity, sexual orientation, ethnicity, national origin, or disability

 - Domestic violence

 - Dating violence

 - Stalking

-Definitions of these crimes can be found in the Handbook for Campus Safety and Security Reporting or in this Annual Security Report's crime statistics section.
+Definitions of these crimes can be found in the Handbook for Campus Safety and Security Reporting (https://www2.ed.gov/admins/lead/safety/handbook.pdf) or in this Annual Security Report's crime statistics section.

-CSAs should also report arrests and referrals for campus disciplinary action for liquor law violations, drug law violations, and weapons law violations (e.g., possession, carrying, etc.).
+CSAs must also report arrests and referrals for campus disciplinary action for liquor law violations, drug law violations, and weapons law violations (e.g., possession, carrying, etc.).